 And finally, we’ve seen that the discipline required to prepare a press release can help our clients continue to sharpen their messages and focus—a benefit that spills over into all their communications efforts.

 Interested in media relations?
-Please email me at email@example.com
+Please email is at email@example.com